Understanding Project Deployment With Environments

 WHO CAN USE THIS FEATURE?

 This guide is applicable to accounts with the Environments feature enabled.
+The Environments feature is not currently available for Workato Embedded users.

 In this guide, we'll cover: